Augmentative Communication Evaluation

 What is Assistive Technology or Adaptive Equipment?

 Assistive technology is adaptive equipment necessary to enable a child with a disability to access a medium (written/typed information, computer technology, use of daily equipment necessary for Activities of Daily Living).
 Assistive technology is determined for each functional task the child has difficulty with.
 Often, a referral to an Occupational Therapist and/or Physical Therapist is helpful in Adaptive equipment for Activities of Daily Living.
 I can assist with Eye Gaze and head control devices for access of a voice output device l as I have experience in use of these devices.
 Assistive technology for computer use, such as voice typing and word prediction software I can also provide therapeutic intervention for.
 However, If the child needs extensive equipment for holding utensils, and a variety of hand held classroom tools as well, a referral to an OT would be warranted.
-In the future, we are hopeful to have an Occupational Therapist as a part of our team.

 Is there a standardized assessment tool for Augmentative Communication?